vdeshpande-confluent/finserv-flink-workshop/lab1.md

 When you define a primary key in Flink SQL, you specify one or more columns in a table that uniquely identify each row.
 This is particularly important in streaming scenarios, where state must be correctly maintained.

-Let's create a new table to deduplicate records from our customers stream.
+Let's create a new table to deduplicate records from our customers' stream.
+Before creating the table, please attach a unique <PREFIX> to ensure all participants can work within the same cluster without conflicts.

 ```sql
 CREATE TABLE <PREFIX>_shoe_customers_keyed(